ninelabs/ninelabs.com/_posts/2015-10-05-growing-smart.md

 ### Jordan Watts
 ##### Content Strategist/carpool mom with a tattoo

-Jordan recently joined the team at Nine Labs to tackle marketing and brand development.
+Jordan recently joined us at Nine Labs to tackle marketing and brand development.
 She is a lover of words and imagery, and finding the perfect marriage of the two is something she is enthusiastic about.
 She is an author and a musician, and fits right in with this creative and sometimes-crazy crew.

 ###### Sept.
 2015
 ### Patrick Haney